TinkerersLab-IITGN/ROS-Robot-Operating-System/tutorials/rostopic_turtle_sim.md

 ```
 The additional argument `-r 1` keeps publishing the same message on `/turtle1/cmd_vel/` at a rate of 1 Hz.
 You can stop it by pressing `Ctrl`+C.

 This is the end of this tutorial.
-Next you can try creating a publisher program in Python3.
+Next you can try [creating a ROS package](tutorials/create_new_package.md) and in it create a publisher program in Python3.